profbernabe/Test-Demo/README.md

 Takes a string called word

-Takes a number called times
+Takes a number called times, you can assume the number will be positive so you won't have to error check

 Returns the string repeated times times
 ### Examples